CMC Veryca: Electric variants

 The CMC Veryca was also available as an electric vehicle called the e-Veryca, or from 2023, the E300.
-The E300 has a NEDC range of 298km for the 5-seater van bodystyle, 309km for the 2-seater chassis cab truck bodystyle, 326km for the pickup bodystyle.
-The maximum power output is 129hp and the torque is 22.4 kgm.
-Top speed is 100km/hr.
+The E300 has a NEDC range of 298 km for the 5-seater van bodystyle, 309 km for the 2-seater chassis cab truck bodystyle, 326 km for the pickup bodystyle.
+The maximum power output is 129 hp and the torque is 22.4 kgm.
+Top speed is 100 km/hr.

 Soueast Veryca and Soueast Xiwang C1

 The Soueast Veryca was a result of the partnership between China Motor Corporation and Soueast Motors.
 The Soueast Veryca was essentially a rebadged CMC Veryca for the Chinese market.
 A facelift was revealed later, and was renamed to Soueast Xiwang C1.
 The Xiwang made its debut during the 2010 Guangzhou Auto Show and commenced production in 2011.
 Soueast Xiwang C1 engine options include a Soueast 1.3-liter engine producing 82 hp and 102 nm of torque and a Mitsubishi-sourced 1.3-liter engine producing 92 hp and 114 nm of torque.
 Both engines are mated to a 5-speed manual gear box.
 Prices ranges from 36,800 yuan to 46,800 yuan.